 Combining radial ply tires with other types of tires on your vehicle will cause your vehicle to handle poorly.
-The instability could cause an accident.
+The instability could cause an accident resulting in serious injury or death.
 Always use radial ply tires in sets of four (or six, in case of trucks with dual rear wheels).
 Never combine them with other types of tires.